ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Collection Methodology

 \subsection{Affective Response Questionnaire}

-For each audio-visual stimulus, after completely experiencing it at least once, participants were presented with a set of \num{9} questions from the Method A questionnaire in ISO/TS 12913-2:2018 \cite{InternationalOrganizationforStandardization2017}, which we refer to as the ``Affective Response Questionnaire'' (ARQ).
+For each audio-visual stimulus, participants were instructed to perform their evaluations given the following prompt: \begin{quote} Imagine that you are standing at the location shown in the video, listening to the sound environment playing through the headphones. \end{quote} After completely experiencing the stimulus at least once, participants were presented with a set of \num{9} questions from the Method A questionnaire in ISO/TS 12913-2:2018 \cite{InternationalOrganizationforStandardization2017}, which we refer to as the ``Affective Response Questionnaire'' (ARQ).
 The first \num{8} questions were related to the perceived affective quality of the sound they heard over the headphones: \begin{quote} To what extent do you agree or disagree that the present surrounding sound environment is \{pleasant, eventful, chaotic, vibrant, uneventful, calm, annoying, monotonous\}? \end{quote} The last question was related to the appropriateness of the location depicted in the video they saw on the monitor with respect to the sound they heard over the headphones: \begin{quote} To what extent is the present surrounding sound environment appropriate to the pleasant place? \end{quote}

 Participants responded to all questions on a five-point Likert scale via a computerized graphical user interface (GUI) depicted in \Cref{fig:gui}, and we coded their responses to values in $\{1,2,3,4,5\}$ to match the scale.